bjoernricks/git-knowledge-snack/src/concepts/vcs-git.md

-# Git to Rule the World
+# Git as a Distributed Version Control System

 To mitigate these consequences distributed version control systems like git were created.
 Instead of relying on a client/server architecture, a peer-to-peer like